gchriswill/JicJacJoe/README.md

 [![Build Status](https://www.travis-ci.com/gchriswill/JicJacJoe.svg?token=8efyA1QMsv1rNCzSQkn1&branch=master)](https://www.travis-ci.com/gchriswill/JicJacJoe)

 A tic-tac-toe game written in Java.
-Players the game in PvC and PvP modes via IDE’s console, and/or CLI, and/or a client app.
+Players the game in PvC and PvP modes via an IDE’s console, and/or CLI, and/or a client app.
 The game helps Java developers to release stress by allowing them to play a simple game, within the developer’s own workspace, against the program itself or against another player, to take a brake from work, engage with fellow teammates and have fun at the same time without ever leaving you workspace at all.